wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/sync-actions/includes/1-introduction.md

 ## Prerequisites

-To successfully complete this module, you should have basic familiarity with the WinAutomation console and process designer, in addition to familiarity with process development and variables.
+To successfully complete this module, you should have basic familiarity with the WinAutomation Console and Process Designer, in addition to familiarity with process development and variables.